donejs/donejs/docs/guide.md

 ### Create additional components

 To make this happen we need two more components.
-First `pmo/restaurant/details.component` which loads the restaurants (based on the `slug`) and then displays its information (with some Lorem Ipsum in the description):
+First `pmo/restaurant/details.component` which loads the restaurants (based on the `slug`) and then displays its information:

 ```html
 <can-component tag="pmo-restaurant-details">